Rafting is a private, non-commercial

 Bridge River Park project focused on native restoration.

-eco rafting trips assist families and groups to experience and support
+allowing families and groups to experience and learn about one of the world's

 said there weren't no home like a raft,